HStewartGitHome/BlazorSchools/readme.md

 ASP.NET Razor Client
 ====================

+I have updated my Blazor Schools GitHub to include a ASP.Net Razor client besides Blazor and WPF client, All clients use the same service which is using the Blazor Web assembly with ASP.Net Core host as service.

+One note on the use of Javascript in html pages.
+When creating this ASP.Net Razor addition, I wanted to make sure that Javascript was not used during the changes.
+This became a challenge with the need for Page buttons on the screen.
+For me, I believe that the use of Javascript in html violates Separation of code from user interface.
+Not only that is that increases security concerns on the client.
+I think Microsoft took significant efforts to improve this with Microsoft Blazor.
+But this update shows the older legacy software can work together with new software.

 There is also a ASP.NET Razor client provided which use the same API and similar Razor pages in .cshtml format.
 This project seam to have better performance than Blazor application. output –I t uses the same Http.GetFromJsonAsync calls that